-The Decision is written consistent with the vote of the Commission: July 25, 1991.
+The Decision is written consistent with the vote of the Commission: July 25, 1991, as amended September 12, 1991.

 Any Applicant aggrieved by a Decision of the Staff or Committee hereunder, may appeal to the full Martha's Vineyard Commission which shall decide such Appeal, after notice and hearing, within 21 days of the close of the public hearing.